nats-io/nats.java/README.md

 Previous versions are still available in the repo.

+#### Version 2.17.2 Message Immutability Headers Bug

+Once a message is created, it is intended to be immutable.
+Before 2.17.2, the Headers object could be modified (via put, add, remove) after construction, either directly with the developer's original Headers object or from the one available via `Message.getHeaders()`.
+This will cause a protocol failure when the message is written to the server, because the protocol size had already been calculated.
+This calculation is done at construction time because there are multiple places in the workflow that rely on the protocol size, so it must not change once created.

 #### Version 2.17.1 Support for TLS First

 There is a new connection Option, `tlsFirst` for "TLSHandshakeFirst"